 This relationship results in the ability of individual members of the board to adequately represent their constituents and to achieve reasonable success in individual agendas.
 Divided boards, caused by the failure of the majority to include the minority in governance or by the strident opposition of the minority to any action of the majority, regardless of relative importance, lead to public mistrust of the board as a whole.
 At the extreme, this leads to an inability to function in a responsive manner as the public agenda is being incessantly sidetracked by political in-fighting.

 In the parliamentary systems, the majority/minority role of commissioners is not determined exclusively by party.
 Often, personalities and personal philosophies dictate who forms voting blocs.

 The particular issue notwithstanding, commissioners’ objectives must always be the best interests of Carbon County and its people.

 One of the duties of the County Commissioners, according to Judicial Code is to provide accommodations, supporting facilities and services for the Courts.
 All funding for the Courts except the salaries of the Judges, the Court Administrator and two Deputy Court Administrators is provided by the County.

-Meetings of the Carbon County Prison Board for the year 2018 will be held on the third Wednesday of each month beginning at 1:00 PM at the Carbon County Correctional Facility, 331 Broad Street, Nesquehoning, PA, commencing on January 17, 2018, with the following exception:
+Meetings of the Carbon County Prison Board for the year 2020 will be held on the third Wednesday of each month beginning at 1:00 PM at the Carbon County Correctional Facility, 331 Broad Street, Nesquehoning, PA, commencing on January 15, 2020.